oceanprotocol/docs/discover/faq.md

 <summary>What is the 2023 roadmap of Ocean Protocol ?</summary>

-The following blog post provides the 2023 goals and plans for the Ocean core team. https://blog.oceanprotocol.com/ocean-protocol-update-2023-44ed14510051
+This [blog post](https://blog.oceanprotocol.com/ocean-protocol-update-2023-44ed14510051) provides the 2023 goals and plans for the Ocean Core team.

 </details>